 Bethesda, one of the most renowned communities in the Washington, D.C. metropolitan area, is known as the go-to place for ethnic restaurants, great shopping, trendy hot spots.
-Bethesda’s Art and Entertainment District is brimming with inspiring artists and art venues, like the Strathmore, Bethesda Blues and Jazz Club; art events, unique galleries and public art fill the streets.
+Bethesda’s Arts & Entertainment District is brimming with inspiring artists and art venues, like the Strathmore, Bethesda Blues and Jazz Club; art events, unique galleries and public art fill the streets.

 Hip and historic, the city of Frederick charms visitors with award-winning restaurants, cool art galleries and cultural happenings, and craft beers loved by locals.
 No wonder the National Trust of Historic Preservation recognized Frederick as one of “America’s Dozen Distinctive Destinations.”

 Immerse yourself in the story of this hallowed ground, site of the “Battle that Saved Washington.”
 Explore its picturesque landscape that has changed little since 1864.
 The Monocacy National Battlefield Visitor Center provides a hands-on history lesson perfect for all audiences from kids and casual travelers to the dedicated Civil War enthusiast.

 Visit on the weekend to tour and learn about this beautiful winery nestled into the rolling hills of Mount Airy.
 Stroll the grounds or pack a picnic and enjoy live music on Friday nights.
 In the cooler months, cozy up by the fire pits outside the tasting room.

 Built to carry coal from the Allegheny Mountains to the nation’s capital, the C&O Canal Towpath is now a popular walking and biking destination through some of the most scenic parts of the state.
 Locks, support buildings and aqueducts dot the route as do visitors centers offering information about the canal.
 You can even stay overnight in a lock house.